What Happens to Your Credit Score If You Get Evicted?

 Can you repair the damage or remove the information from your credit report?

-The best way to repair credit damage from an eviction is to tune up your financial health, McClary said.
-By paying your bills on time and keeping your debt low, your score will eventually start to improve, he noted.
-While damaging information can stay on your credit report for seven years, debts carry less weight the older they get.
-“The best thing to do is get back on track financially, pay your bills and keep your credit usage low,” McClary said.
+Going forward, the best way to repair any credit damage from an eviction is to tune up your financial health.
+By paying your bills on time and keeping your debt low, your scores will eventually start to improve.

-Likewise, if you believe the collections information is incorrect, you can dispute it with the credit reporting agencies to have it removed from your report.
+Likewise, if you believe the collections information is incorrect, you can dispute it with the credit reporting agencies to try to have it removed from your report.

 The bottom line